yochaigal/newschoolrevolution/my-stuff.md

 published: true
 ---

-Here are some things I've made over the years.
-Everything is free, and I'm a big fan of [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+Here is some free stuff that I've made over the years.
+I'm a big fan of [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## PbtA